El Salvador International Airport: Facilities

 The airport's modern facilities include duty-free shops, fast food and full-service restaurants, bars, air conditioned areas, tourist facilities, car rental, and spacious waiting rooms.
 There is space for 14 airplanes in terminal 1, 5 airplanes in terminal 2, 3 in the cargo terminal, 37 in Aeromantenimiento, S.A., and around 20 in the "Long Term Parking" which is runway 18/36.
 94.5% of the airport's flights are on time (2005 data).
 The airport and runway have been closed at least 10 times in the almost quarter century since opening.
 They were closed for several hours following the devastating earthquake of 2001, followed up with minor repairs to the east end of the runway.
 They were closed again for several hours in 2005 due to Hurricane Stan.
 Although the airport is located near the Pacific Ocean, storms and hurricanes are not frequent.

 There is Wi-Fi availability throughout much of the airport via Tigo El Salvador.
 Near Gate 3, a café called "The Coffee Cup" has free Wi-Fi for all customers.

-Shops & restaurants

-Airport passengers can make purchases from a wide range of duty-free shopping, including clothing, perfume, and spirits.
-There are also a variety of craft shops and restaurants.
-Other services include twelve car rental companies.
-Hotel chains such as Marriott International, Radisson, InterContinental, Hilton, Terrace, and Comfort offer representative and check-in desks at the airport.

 Security

 The International Airport of El Salvador, located in the town of San Luis Talpa, La Paz, received an international certification from the Civil Aviation Authority (CAA), after an investment of $8 million and a process of four years and two extensions.

-The document credits the Salvadorian airport terminal with compliance with all safety regulations issued under the Civil Aviation Organisation (ICAO), on fire control and health care, removal of rubber from the runways, lights and safety signs.
+The document credits the Salvadoran airport terminal with compliance with all safety regulations issued under the Civil Aviation Organisation (ICAO), on fire control and health care, removal of rubber from the runways, lights and safety signs.

 The certification enables El Salvador to keep the category 1 status from the Federal Aviation Administration of the United States.
-"From the start of operations of the airport in January 1980, the terminal has been characterized by its safety," said Ricardo Sauerbrey, head of the Salvadorian terminal.
+"From the start of operations of the airport in January 1980, the terminal has been characterized by its safety," said Ricardo Sauerbrey, head of the Salvadoran terminal.